 Insight 4: Higher consultant skill leads to worse accuracy.
-We generate a large set of consultants using best-of-N and critique-and-refinement augmentations.
-We find that consultants under optimisation are more persuasive, demonstrated by a higher win rate (see Figure 4-left).
-Since models are fine-tuned using RLHF, they tend to perform well when advocating correct answers and poorly for incorrect answers.
+We also generate a large set of consultants using best-of-N and critique-and-refinement augmentations.
+Here, we find that consultants get relatively more persuasive under optimisation when incorrect (see Figure 4-left).
+Since models are fine-tuned using RLHF, they tend to already perform well when advocating correct answers and poorly for incorrect answers.
 Optimisation might disproportionately improve consultants' ability to advocate for incorrect answers as it provides an opportunity to explore deceptive approaches.
 This results in a degradation of judge performance, as the judge a priori does not know if a consultant is arguing the correct or incorrect answer (see Figure 4-middle and -right).
 We directly compare to debate in Appendix A.3.